Terrordise, A dark political comedy.

 Style, tone and setting: On screen Terrordise should have the look of Jared Hess’s Napoleon Dynamite, i.e., a Wes Anderson film on tight budget.
 The overall tone is slightly surreal.
 In the opening scene there is a disconnect between the depressing world of the dystopian militarization of the United States and the cheerful Mohamed and Esther.
-When the Schwartz-Johnsons arrive at the Paradise gated community, long shots allow the viewer to register the absurd setting with the drawbridge, the landscapers dressed as French peasants, the lush foliage of the planned community nestled within a drought stricken suburb reminding the viewer of the Coen brother’s Barton Fink.
+When the Schwartz-Johnsons arrive at the Paradise gated community, long shots allow the viewer to register the absurd setting as with Coen brother’s Barton Fink.
 The satire should mock the pretensions of the residents of the community, but also show the beauty of the castle-like homes.
 The children’s playground takes the Medieval theme to its absurdly logical conclusion as they children play with torture racks and actual Medieval weapons.
 But the playground scenes don’t become too dark; the childhood innocence keeps irony in play, as in Anderson’s Moonrise Kingdom.

-Characters: The characters are lovable and absurd stereotypes.
+Characters: The characters are lovable but absurd stereotypes.

 Mohamed Johnson is a pudgy Black poet with a stale sense of humor, always awkwardly imitating different foreign accents making people more uncomfortable than amused.
+He is a poet who has become rich as a social media meme with a lot of YouTube hits.
+His family pretends that he is a respected poet not just an Internet joke.
 Esther Schwartz is tiny compared to her husband, about four foot ten.
 They are both happy and optimistic, completely unaware that their mixed race, Muslim-Jewish marriage might seem surprising to people in Dallas.
-Their children, Able and Elba, are edgy preteens, wearing school uniforms that are slightly Goth-like.
+Their children, Able and Elba, are edgy preteens, with a slightly Goth-like style.
+They can hack into anything online and like to play pranks and spy.
 Their precocious intelligence makes them somewhat sinister.

 Esmeralda, the housekeeper, is a mysterious woman who ends up being the being the all-powerful mastermind behind the rescue of the families.
 Her son Luiz and Glorilee’s daughter Lily are in-love tweens.

-Hunter and Janet and their two kids make up a second family who are part of the sub-plot.
+The plight of Hunter and Janet and their two kids drive the sub-plot.
 They are the “normal” characters, with whom American viewers should most identify.
 Hunter and Janet are the over-educated, under-employed, debt-ridden hardworking suburbanites, going about their uninteresting lives, which are about to get turned up-side-down…and then end well.

 Theme.
 Michael Moore’s attempt at a political comedy feature, Canadian Bacon, would come closest too Terrordise’s political themes, if only Moore had done less standard American slapstick and more ironic slapstick as in Terry Gilliam’s Brazil.
 Dr Strangelove defines the political dark comedy drama that works for Terrordise.